- Combined contraceptive pill

 Synphase is an oral contraceptive pill, which is commonly known as 'the pill'.

 It is taken to prevent pregnancy in women.
-Synphase is what is called a combined pill, because it contains two different hormones, a progestogen called norethisterone and an oestrogen hormone called ethinylestradiol.
-You should take one pill at the same time each day.
+Synphase is what is called a combined pill because it contains two different hormones, a progestogen called norethisterone and an oestrogen hormone called ethinylestradiol.

-Aside from this action, Synphase also thickens the fluid in the cervix, which makes it much harder for sperm to enter the uterus and fertilise an egg that may already have been released.
+Synphase also thickens the fluid in the cervix, which makes it much harder for sperm to enter the uterus and fertilise an egg that may have already been released.

 Additionally, Synphase will reduce the build-up of the endometrium (wall of the uterus), which normally happens during a menstrual cycle.
 By reducing this build-up, it is far less likely that any fertilised egg will be able to grow inside the womb.
 An added benefit of this medicine is that it will work to make your periods lighter.